Solution Focused Coaching / Solution Focused Brief Therapy

 This page is about Solution Focused coaching/therapy with individuals.
 Read about my Solution Focused work with teams and organisations here.

 Do you want to accomplish some kind of change in your life or with yourself?
-Are you facing a challenge where you want to be your very best self?
+Maybe you want to feel more confident, become more aware of and make better use of your strengths and abilities?
+Perhaps you need help to deal with a difficult life situation or to feel better?
+Or maybe you are you facing a challenge where you want to be your very best self?
 No matter what kind of problems, difficulties or challenges you are struggling with, or which dreams and goals you have, Solution Focused coaching/therapy could help you identify and create your desired future.
 As a Solution Focused coach/therapist, I focus more on what you WANT than on what you DON’T want.
 My goal is to help you see yourself, your life and your abilities in a new light, and create the outcome you dream of.

 What is Solution Focus?

 Solution Focus is a therapeutic model, developed during the 1980’s by Steve de Shazer och Insoo Kim Berg at The Brief Family Therapy Center, Milwaukee.
 Today, it is also successfully used in coaching, teambuilding and organisational development.